J22160/Deep-Learning-for-small-training-size/README.md

 2. Pre Trained Model

-I used VGG16 as the pre-trained model.
+I use VGG16 as the pre-trained model with weights trained on the ImageNet dataset.
+The fully connected layers at the top of VGG16 are omitted.
+Custom Fully connected layers are added after the convulational layers of the base model.
 The training is done in 2 steps.
--
+First we I freeze weights of all the convulational layers and only the weights of the fully connected layers are updated.
+I small learning rate is used to avoid making drastic updates to the weights.
+This is done for 25 epochs.